pgtipping/Synthalyst/memory-bank/progress.md

 - Enhanced error handling in API routes
 - Improved TooltipProvider usage for better UI stability
 - Streamlined navigation with focused tools menu (removed developer-focused tools)
+- Comprehensive implementation plan for blog systems (The Synth Blog and Cozy Corner)

 ## Current Issues

+- **Blog Accessibility Issue** (2025-03-09 12:00:00)

+  - Blog posts created by signed-in users are not accessible to all users
+  - This contradicts the requirement that blogs should be globally accessible
+  - Implementation plan created to address this issue as a priority
+  - Fix involves updating API routes to remove authentication requirements for GET requests
+  - Priority: High (fix in Phase 1 of blog implementation plan)

 - **React Hydration Errors** (2025-03-09 00:30:00)